jburks/commander-x16-cartridges/README.md

 As noted above, the top `ROMB` bits are used for chip selects and thus each ROM does not actually see those.
 Using bigger or smaller RAM or ROM chips would change how this works.

+## Bill of Materials

+You can find the BOM in a LibreOffice .ODS formatted spreadsheet within the subdirectory for each cartridge.
+This includes links to Mouser though most of these components are common and should be found on Digikey and plenty of other places.